digitalronin-me/dr-vimfiles/README.md

 - [Python 2.7][python] - Used by some of the bundles that are part of *DR-Vimfiles*.  *Python 2.7* seems to be the sweet spot in terms of compatibility between bundles.
-- [Homesick][homesick] - Homesick is sorta like rip, but for dotfiles.
-It uses git to clone a repository containing dotfiles, and saves them in ~/.homesick.
-  It then allows you to symlink all the dotfiles into place with a single command (from the Homesick site).
-- [Redcarpet][redcarpet] - Redcarpet is Ruby library for Markdown processing that smells like butterflies and popcorn (from the Redcarpet site).
-It is used by a lot of the bundles when dealing with Markdown documents.
 - [Exuberant Ctags][ctags] - Ctags generates an index (or tag) file of language objects found in source files that allows these items to be quickly and easily located by a text editor or other utility.
 A tag signifies a language object for which an index entry is available (from the Exuberant Ctags site).

-If you are planning on doing JavaScript development, consider installing the
-following:

-- [Node.js][nodejs] - Node.js is a platform built on Chrome's JavaScript
-  runtime for easily building fast, scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices (from their site).
-- [npm][npm] - Node Packaged Modules.
-- [JSLint][nodejslint] - Easily use JSLint from the command line (from their site).
-- [JSHint][nodejshint] - JSHint is a community-driven tool to detect errors and potential problems in JavaScript code and to enforce your team’s coding conventions.
-It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in (from their site).

 ## Installation Details